Bungalow: Singapore and Malaysia

 In Singapore and Malaysia, the term bungalow is sometimes used to refer to a house that was built during the colonial era.
 The structures were constructed "from the early 19th century until the end of World War II."
 They were built by the British to house their "military officers, High Court judges and other members of the colonial society's great and good."

 At present, there is still a high demand for colonial-era bungalows in Singapore and Malaysia.
 Most of the units are used as residences.
-Over the years, some have been transformed into offices, hotels, galleries, spas and restaurants.
+Over the years, some have been transformed into offices, hotels, galleries, spas, and restaurants.

 In the post-colonial period, the term bungalow has been adapted and used to refer to any stand-alone residence, regardless of size, architectural style, or era in which it was built.
 Calling a house a bungalow often carries with it connotations of the price and status of the residence, and thus the wealth of its owner.
 Local real estate lingo commonly includes the word "bungalow" when referring to residences that are more normally described as "detached", "single-family homes", or even "mansions" in other countries.
 The pervasiveness of the word in the local jargon has resulted in bungalow being imported into the Malay language as the word banglo with the same meaning.

+In Singapore, large luxurious mansions in exclusive areas are referred to as Good Class Bungalows.